-LUNCH Prices
+LUNCH PRICES

-Student - \$3.25 / Faculty - \$4.00
+All students will eat free of charge / Faculty - \$4.50 / Visitors - \$4.50

 NOTE: Students are not allowed to carry over any balance from one school year.
 It is the responsibility of the parent/guardian to take care of any debt owed by students prior to the end of the school year.